 Grabbing his throat and patting his little chest, he insisted, “I can’t read right now!”

-Maybe I shouldn't have been been surprised at his theatrics, but I found myself staring at him - in stunned silence - just like the other kids at the table.
+Maybe I shouldn't have been surprised at his theatrics, but I found myself staring at him - in stunned silence - just like the other kiddos at the table.

-Finally, he stood and shouted, "I'm 'bout to huff and puff myself to deaf ...
-I got to get out of here, and go catch my breaf!”
+Finally, he stood and shouted, "I'm 'bout to HUFF and PUFF myself to deff ...
+I got to get out of here!
+And go catch my breff!”

 Computer Lab